-Open Loop Data: Open loop data consists of high rate in-phase and quadrature (I & Q) samples of the digital representation of the down-converted signal given a fixed receive center frequency and no closed loop signal tracking.
+Open Loop Data: Open loop data consists of high-rate in-phase and quadrature (I & Q) samples of the digital representation of the down-converted signal given a fixed receive center frequency and no closed loop signal tracking.
 It is required of the user to specify a data collection rate, data collection filter bandwidth and data collection center frequency that will achieve the capture of the intended received signal bandwidth.
-The user is also required to specify the fixed receiver gain setting that effectively defines the peak-to-peak signal amplitude range into MRO.
-Electra provides 8 bits/sample for the I channel and the Q channel, corresponding to signal level range of 51 dB.
+The user can also specify a fixed receiver gain setting that effectively defines the peak-to-peak signal amplitude range into MRO, or can enable Electra's Automatic Gain Control